Religion vs. Atheism

 But of course science has its uses.
 For example Genesis tells me that the cosmos had a supernatural beginning; viz: it tells me that God did it.
 However, Genesis does not tell me "how" God did it.
 Science fills in the blanks; especially with its discoveries in particle physics.
 (You gotta love the flavors of Quarks.
 You got your Ups and Downs, your Tops and Bottoms, and your Charms and Strange.
 What's not to like?)

-As I recently contemplated the expense involved in launching and maintaining the Hubble Space Telescope, I couldn't help but wonder why NASA is doing it.
+As I recently contemplated the expense involved in launching and maintaining the Hubble Space Telescope— and the pending James Webb —I couldn't help but wonder why NASA is doing it.
 In what way has the world really benefited from the mountain of tax money spent on that scope?
 All they have really gained is entertainment.
 The images from Hubble are beautiful and awe-inspiring; and the scientific data gained from its on-board instrumentation delights the intellect; but from the point of view of practicality, the HST serves no purpose whatsoever except to reinforce Steven Weinberg's opinion that the universe (without a God to give it meaning), is indeed quite pointless.

 Either the cosmos always existed, or it had a beginning.
 There really are no other viable selections.
 It's highly unlikely a well-ordered cosmos always existed because it is the natural tendency of unsupervised order to become unstable; viz: to gravitate towards disorder and chaos; a.k.a. entropy.